HomeArchiveBlog

 out[0] = add_one(x)

 Nested kernel definitions are not allowed inside if, for, grid, or while bodies.
-Recursive kernel calls are also rejected, including indirect recursion across multiple top-level or nested kernels.
+Recursive kernel calls are rejected, including indirect recursion across multiple kernels.

 Types and Annotations